marius2347/Entity-Resolution-Deeptech-Engineer-Challenge/README.md

 b) A new group is formed if no match is discovered.
 - Group ID mapping makes it simple to group duplicate records in the DataFrame by assigning each one a company_group ID based on the deduplication process.
 - The last stage, result aggregation, groups the records according to their group IDs, making it evident which firm names have been grouped together as duplicates.
+- Attention!
+The similarity threshold of 90 is chosen as an example; it can be adjusted according to the desired tolerance level for naming differences.

 ## Image
 ![Resulted Dataset](image.png)